APXc/POS/README.md

 This project is a simple Pos write C# windowform for windows client and read/write to database on Microsoft Sql Server.

 #Start

-For Start creata a file SetApp.xml
+For Start create a file SetApp.xml

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>